PROTECTING OUR ENVIRONMENT for the FUTURE

-South Mountain Creamery’s goal is to be a completely self-sustaining company by 2015.
+South Mountain Creamery’s goal is to be a completely self-sustaining company.
 That means we use our own resources to power the farm!
 We like to call it, “from field to fork.”
 As farmers, we consider ourselves sustainable by:

 - Satisfying human food and fiber needs